iamr/bolt.new-any-llm/README.md

 ![image](https://github.com/user-attachments/assets/7e6a532c-2268-401f-8310-e8d20c731328)

 If you can't see the file indicated above, its likely you can't view hidden files.
-On Mac, open a Terminal window and enter this command below.
+On Mac, open a Terminal window and enter this command below or press CMD+Shift+Dot.
 On Windows, you will see the hidden files option in File Explorer Settings.
 A quick Google search will help you if you are stuck here.

 ```
 defaults write com.apple.finder AppleShowAllFiles YES